jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 3.1.0

+- Added the possibility to use your Microsoft Account to authenticate to the Azure Open AI Service through Entra ID.

 ### 3.0.4

 - Bug fixes and adjusts.

-### 3.0.3

-- The copilot functionality that wasn't working has been fixed.
-- The behavior that caused the scroll to move automatically when clicking with the mouse to select text has been removed from the Turbo Chat window.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)